KeepMyStuff/lms/guidelines.md

 ## Code
-Use hard tabs for indentation and soft tabs (spaces) for align.
+For less use hard tabs for indentation and soft tabs (spaces) for align.
 See [this](http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/).

-Use coffeelint suggestion for coffeescript
+For coffeescript follow coffeelint suggestions.